runarbe/piwigo-kodi/README.md

 **Kodi add-on plugin.image.piwigo**

- - Download the add-on as a ZIP file from the [release page](https://github.com/abrenoch/piwigo-kodi/releases)
+ - Download the add-on as a ZIP file from GitHub
-   - (Right click on the "ZIP" icon and select "Download Linked File")
  - Open Kodi
  - Go to `System -> Settings -> Add-ons -> Install from zip file`
    - Select the previously download file